-Exhaust velocity noise is the primary cause of unit-related noise outside the building.
-Size the exhaust duct and grille for less than 1000 feet per minute (FPM) air velocity.
+The exhaust hood is the primary source of noise outside the building.
 When practical, orient the exhaust air hood to point away from houses or public areas.

 4.3.2 Ducts

 Make sure the ductwork at the unit outlets is stiff enough to resist the flexure and resulting booming associated with system start up and shut-off, as well as the turbulent flow conditions at the blower outlets.